scottbpugh/quartet-ui/docs/number-range.md

 ## Creating a Pool

-To create a pool on a given server with SerialBox enabled, click on a server node in the navigation tree and right-click on the "Number Range" menu item:
+To create a pool on a given server with SerialBox enabled, click on a server node in the navigation tree and right-click on the "Serial Number Range" menu item:
 ![screenshot](https://gitlab.com/lduros/quartet-ui/raw/master/docs/screenshots/number-range/1.png)
+Finally, click on "Add a New Pool" to get into the pool creation form.

+## Filling the Pool Form